Sexual Violence Laws at Workplaces

-Sexual violence at workplaces is a rising concern.
-It has far reaching socio-economic effects and despite effective law being in place, institutional desire to bring justice is oft not present.
-It inhibits access to work and economic opportunities, especially for women.
-The Vishakha judgement of 1997 first laid the foundation for guidelines relating to sexual harassment at workplaces by the Supreme Court.
-16 years later, the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act 2013 was enacted.
-This act elaborates on and criminalises sexual harassment at workplaces and puts in place a comprehensive redressal mechanism.
+The judgment in Vishaka & Ors vs State of Rajasthan of 1997 first laid the foundation for guidelines relating to sexual harassment at workplaces by the Supreme Court of India.
+16 years later, the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act 2013 (‘POSH Act’) was enacted.
+This Act elaborates on and criminalises sexual harassment at workplaces and puts in place a comprehensive redressal mechanism.

 Sexual harassment can be any of the following acts or behaviours or a combination of them which are unwelcome, whether done or implied:

 - a demand or request for sexual favours;

 - showing pornography without being asked to;